After-Shock/Cloudbox-wiki/FAQ.md

 ## During Cloudbox install, get the message "403 Client Error: Forbidden: endpoint with name <container name> already exists in network <network name>":

-You have a remnant of the container in the docker's network.
-Verify with the command below:
+You have a remnant of the container in the Docker's network.
+Verify with the command below (where `<network name>` and `<container name>` is replaced with the network name and container name mentioned in the error, respectively):
 ```
 docker inspect network <network name> | grep <container name>
 ```